-Good with your hands and have an interest in motor vehicles?
-As a GSE Technician, you’ll have a hands-on role in maintaining a wide range of specialist vehicles and equipment.
+Good with your hands and have an interest in motor vehicles and general engineering?
+As a Ground Support Equipment (GSE) Technician, you’ll have a hands-on role in maintaining a wide range of specialist vehicles, and aviation and field support equipment.

 - ServiceAir Force